 As the son of African immigrants who had gone to Greece illegally, he was perpetually vulnerable to attacks by racist militants and to threats of deportation to Nigeria, a country he had never even visited.

 He sold watches, handbags, and sunglasses on the streets of Athens to survive.
 Before he was drafted 15th overall by the Milwaukee Bucks in the 2013 NBA draft, he was just another black kid on the block.

 “Eight years ago, eight and a half years ago, when I came to the league, I didn’t know where my next meal would come from,” the Greek Freak said in remarks to the press in 2021.
 “My mom was selling stuff in the street.
 Now I’m here sitting at the top of the top.
 I’m extremely blessed.”

 He was speaking of a time when the fascist Golden Dawn party—now a criminal organization—became a powerful force in Greek politics.
 In his neighborhood of Sepolia, Golden Dawn came in first in the local elections of 2014.

 The mood of the day was brilliantly captured by Pyrros Dimas, the most decorated Greek athlete in the Olympics and widely considered as one of the greatest weightlifters of all time.

 Dimas was born to ethnic Greek parents in Albania.
-He described racism and xenophobia in a recent interview: “When I was getting into a bus I always grabbed the highest handle so my hands could be seen.
+He described racism and xenophobia in a recent interview: “When I was getting onto a bus, I always grabbed the highest handle so my hands could be seen.
 I was afraid that if someone lost a wallet, I would be accused of stealing.”

 The three-time Olympic gold medalist said that Greeks are racist towards the weak and the poor.
-“If I did not become an Olympic champion, I would not have been easily accepted…The same goes for Giannis (Antetokounmpo).”
+“If I did not become an Olympic champion, I would not have been easily accepted…The same goes for Giannis (Antetokounmpo),” he said.

 “Greeks eventually loved us because we gave what every nation loves the most: pride,” Dimas said.